GorillaStack/auto-tag/README.md

 1. Turn on CloudTrail.
 2. Create a new Amazon S3 bucket for storing your log files, or specify an existing bucket where you want the log files delivered.
-3. (Optional and NOT REQUIRED for Autotag) Create a new Amazon SNS topic in order to receive notifications when new log files are delivered.
+3. (Optional and NOT REQUIRED for auto tag) Create a new Amazon SNS topic in order to receive notifications when new log files are delivered.

 More [documentation on creating a Trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html)